Zenithsiz/zbuild/README.md

       input: $(src_dir)/^(name).c

     # Output items
-    # These are the items that your rule outputs.
+    # These are the items that your rule outputs.considered.
-    #
-    # They may contain files, simply represented by strings, or
-    # make-like dependency files, represented by `deps_file: <file>`.
-    # If these dependency files exist at the start of the program, all dependencies within it will be considered.
     out: [$(output)]

     # Dependencies
     # These are the items that your rule requires.
-    #
-    # These may contain files (simply strings), dependency files (`deps_file: <file>`), other rules (`rule: <rule-name>`) or
-    # static items `static: <non-rule item>`.
-    #
-    # Static dependencies are only built if they don't exist. if they are out of date, as long as they exist, they won't be rebuilt
     deps: [$(input)]

     # Execution
     #
-    # Specifies an array of commands to execute to build this
+    # Specifies an array of commands to execute to build this rule.
-    # rule.
 Each command is an array of arguments.
+It will not be passed to a shell, but instead be executed as-is
     exec:
       - [gcc, $(input), -c, -o, $(output)]